International-Data-Spaces-Association/IDSA-Rulebook/documentation/1_Introduction.md

 service providers will deliver on the shared value proposition of generating business value from data.

-### The purpose and scope of the rulebook
+### The purpose and scope of the Rulebook

-The IDSA rulebook serves several purposes regarding the development and operation of data spaces.
+The IDSA Rulebook serves several purposes regarding the development and operation of data spaces.
 The aim is to describe clearly which rules are mandatory and which are optional guidelines.
 This governance framework includes functional, technical, operational, and legal dimensions: